-The Authority has no trading operations at 31 March 2016 or in the previous year.
-The Authority set up East Sussex Safety Solutions Community Interest Company which is incorporated under the Companies Act 2006 as a Community Interest Company, which was dissolved on 19/01/16 without having undertaken any trading operations.
+The Authority has no trading operations at 31 March 2017 or in the previous year.
+The Authority set up East Sussex Safety Solutions Community Interest Company which was incorporated under the Companies Act 2006 as a Community Interest Company, and was dissolved on 19/01/16 without having undertaken any trading operations.